cdimascio/express-openapi-validator/README.md

 ```

 _**Note:** Ensure express is configured with all relevant body parsers.
 Body parser middleware functions must be specified prior to any validated routes.
 See an [example](#example-express-api-server)_.

-### Upgrading from v2.x.x

-In version 2.x.x, use the `install` method executed synchronously.
-To get similar behavior in v3, use `installSync` method instead.
-See the [synchronous](#synchronous) setion for details

 ## Usage (options)